Editing participants (e.g. the participant's manager or peers)

 - change the role of a contributor (e.g., make the manager a peer or vice versa)

 Please note: All contributors need to be unique for each participant (e.g., a person cannot be a manager and peer at the same time).

 Changes here will not affect your settings in 'Users & Teams'.

 If you would like to see how the roles of reviewers can be changed in an ongoing cycle watch the video below.
 This video also demonstrates how to add an additional manager to the review.

-- a lock icon next to the name which means that the participant has already finalized the assessment (you cannot remove the contributor, but you can unlock the assessment, so that the participant can edit it after it is finalized)
+- a lock icon next to the name means that the participant has already finalized the assessment (you cannot remove the contributor, but you can unlock the assessment so that the participant can edit it after it is finalized)

-- a bin icon in next to name which means that the participant has not started the assessment (you can remove the contributor and choose someone else)
+- a bin icon next to the name means that the participant has not started the assessment (you can remove the contributor and choose someone else)

 - if you see no icon in front of the name, it means the participant has started the assessment but has not finalized it yet (you cannot remove the contributor)